Dr

 • Legal History

-During Semester 1, 2026, her office hours are from 4pm to 6pm on Tuesdays during teaching weeks.
+In Semester 2, 2026, her office hours are from 4pm to 6pm on Tuesdays during the Winter teaching period (until 15 September).
+Supplementary office hours for students taking Winter intensives will be posted on the relevant Canvas page.

 In 2026 she is teaching the following courses: